Glatzli/model_comparison_codes/README.md

 - read in fcts: above terrain
 - added q and wind to vertical plot w.
 SL88 LIDAR data
 - began changing VHD to new manage_timeseries script: go through indexing again for all models & check if right height is chosen -> write test for it?!
+- Do I need to download Copernicus DEM for topo comp. plot?

 - Add LIDAR-data: SLXR 142 in 20 min intervals, SL88 in 10 min (can compare 1/2 hrs) - enough to just use SL88?
   	(don't want to interpolate measuring data? ...)